dr-saad-la/rust-distilled/src/chap_04/else_if.md

    The `else if` Statements
 </div>

-The `else if` statement allows you to specify a new condition to check if the previous if condition is false.
+The `else if` statement allows you to specify a new condition to check if the previous if condition is `false`.
 This helps in checking multiple conditions sequentially.

 - **Syntax**